TahsinAlahi/Trip-todoList/notes.md

 4. Usually html form or input controls it's own state, like while typing it update value by themselves.
 As react is a control freak it made a concept like Controlled element. ---->
    Create a state at setState in to on change then use value={state}

+5. In react state is unchangeable.
+Like ----> const [items,setItems] = useState([]) //here the items is initially [] setItems(items => items.push(item)) // can't do that because push changes the items setItems(items => [...items, item]) //...items means all the other values of items and then in the end it adds item to the array.
+   As you can see the [...items, item] is a whole new array that has a the values of items.